Click to view the 2018-2019 Quarter Honor Rolls for grades 7-8.

-The Lumen Christi Catholic School Honor Roll is based on scholastic achievement and is computed at the end of each semester.
+The Honor Roll for Grades 9 – 12 is computed at the end of each semester.
 A semester grade point average of 3.20 or higher is required for a student to be on Honor Roll.
 In the computation of the grade point average, all subjects are counted.

 National Honor Society – Grades 9 – 12